Adhvay0505/PorteusRecon/README.md

 ## Steps to run the tool

 - git clone the repository
 - build the go files
+- Type go build <project-file>
 - after the executable is made, execute it